pyushkevich/crashs/README.md

 export JCC_JDK=/appl/zulu-jdk8.0.181
 conda install jcc wheel setuptools

-# Also make sure that we have decent GCC
+# Also make sure that we have decent GCC (SKIP ON RHEL9 PMACS CLUSTER)
 module load gcc/12.2.0

 # Download and build nighres